 - Yes.
 UGA Libraries encourages all parents to take any leave available to them for the addition of a child.

-The Family and Medical Leave Act (FMLA) was designed to help employees balance their work and family responsibilities by allowing them to take reasonable unpaid leave for certain family and medical reasons.
+The Family and Medical Leave Act (FMLA) was designed to help employees balance their work and family responsibilities by allowing them to take reasonable amounts of leave for certain family and medical reasons.

 UGA website for FMLA : https://hr.uga.edu/employees/leave/family-medical-leave-act-fmla/